Padraic79/AutomationProjects/README.md

 - Advanced UI elements (dropdowns, tooltips, modals, file upload, dark/light mode, spinners)
 - LocalStorage and SessionStorage scenarios
 - **[🌐 View Live Demo](https://padraic79.github.io/AutomationProjects/)**

+### 2. `playwright-portfolio/`

+Multi-project Playwright automation suite, organized for scalability:

+- **rahulshetty/**: End-to-end and API tests for the Automation Exercise site, using Page Object Model, data-driven tests, and Playwright best practices.
+- **personal-site/**: Playwright tests and PageObjects for a personal demo site hosted on GitHub Pages.
+- **Multi-project config**: Easily run tests for each project with Playwright's multi-project setup.

+### 3. `selenium-portfolio/`

+Selenium automation suite for learning and comparison:

+- **personal-site/**: Selenium tests and PageObjects for the same demo site as Playwright, using TypeScript and Jest.
+- **Comparison guide**: Includes a detailed document comparing Playwright and Selenium, written for my own learning and to help others understand the differences in setup, drivers, test runners, and best practices.
+- **Purpose**: This folder is dedicated to exploring Selenium, practicing automation concepts, and directly comparing approaches with Playwright.

+### 4. `postman-portfolio/`

+Robust API tests using Postman collections:

+- Chained API requests, dynamic variables, and automated assertions.
+- Example: Library API (add, get, delete book).

 ## About This Repository